A Full Characterization of Quantum Advice: Introduction

-In a subsequent paper \cite{aar:learn}, Aaronson gave a closely-related result which significantly reduces the computational requirements:\ now Alice can generate her message in polynomial time (for fixed $c$). \ Also, while Bob cannot necessarily construct the state $\widetilde{\rho}$ efficiently on his own, if he is presented with such a state (by an untrusted prover, say), Bob can \textit{verify} the state in polynomial time.\ \ The catch in this result is a weakened approximation guarantee: Bob cannot use $\widetilde{\rho}$ to predict the outcomes of \textit{all} the measurements defined by size-$n^c$ circuits, but only \textit{most} of them (with respect to a samplable distribution used by Alice in the encoding process). \ Aaronson \cite{aar:adv,aar:learn}\ conjectured that the tradeoff between this result and the previous one revealed an inherent limit to quantum compression.
+In a subsequent paper \cite{aar:learn}, Aaronson gave a closely-related result which significantly reduces the computational requirements:\ now Alice can generate her message in polynomial time (for fixed $c$). \ Also, while Bob cannot necessarily construct the state $\widetilde{\rho}$ efficiently on his own, if he is presented with such a state (by an untrusted prover, say), Bob can \textit{verify} the state in polynomial time.\ \ The catch in this result is a weakened approximation guarantee: Bob cannot use $\widetilde{\rho}$ to predict the outcomes of \textit{all} the measurements defined by size-$n^{c}$ circuits, but only \textit{most} of them (with respect to a samplable distribution used by Alice in the encoding process). \ Aaronson conjectured \cite{aar:learn} that the tradeoff between the results of \cite{aar:learn} and of \cite{aar:adv} revealed an inherent limit to quantum compression.